|Biodiversity of Emerging Pathogenic Bacteria - U389 INSERM|

-CNR-coli participates in the surveillance of shigelloses and infections due to shigatoxin-producing E. coli (haemorrhagic colitis and haemolytic and uremic syndromes).
+CNR-coli participates in the surveillance of shigellosis and infections due to shigatoxin-producing E. coli (haemorrhagic colitis and haemolytic and uremic syndromes).
 About 1,000 isolates of Shigella are identified and serotyped each year.
 Detection of E. coli virulence genes is performed as well as classical serotyping and ribotyping of selected strains.
 CNR-coli detects anti-LPS antibodies when haemolytic and uremic syndrome (HUS) is suspected.
 A molecular serotyping method, which consists of characterizing the genes encoding enzymes involved in somatic (O) antigen synthesis (rfb region) and in flagellin (fliC) synthesis, is used.
 CNR-coli is active in the national network for surveillance of HUS among children below 15 (collaboration with Robert Debré Hospital, Institut de Veille Sanitaire, and network of paediatric nephrologists).
-In 2004, 58 cases of HUS in children were confirmed by demonstrating the production of anti-O157 (54 cases), O145 (2 cases), O91 (one case), and O55 (one case) antibodies.
-Ten strains were isolated which possessed genes stx2 and eae.
-A group of cases infected with E. coli O157 carrying genes stx2 and eae, was studied in the East of France.
-Fresh goat cheese was the source.
-Results from our National Reference Center allowed Health Authorities to prevent an epidemic.
+The Center participates in the European network Enternet.

 National Reference Center for Corynebacterium diphtheriae (Patrick Grimont and Anne Le Flèche)